Greatest Hits Radio North West: Programming

 Greatest Hits Radio produces and broadcasts networked programming from Bauer's Manchester and Liverpool studios, including breakfast and evening shows on weekdays.
 Other output originates from Bauer's studios in Birmingham, Glasgow and London.

-On weekdays, the station airs a regional three-hour afternoon show from 1-4pm presented by Debbie Mac.
+On weekdays, the station airs a regional three-hour afternoon show from 1-4pm presented by Andy Goulding.
 However, the show also airs in London, the North East and Teesside and on the national DAB station.

 News

-Bauer’s Manchester and Liverpool newsrooms broadcast local news bulletins hourly from 6am to 7pm on weekdays and from 7am to 1pm at weekends.
+Bauer’s Manchester newsroom broadcasts local news bulletins hourly from 6am to 7pm on weekdays and from 7am to 1pm at weekends.
 Headlines are broadcast on the half-hour during weekday breakfast and drivetime shows, alongside traffic bulletins.

 Separate local news and traffic bulletins air for Greater Manchester, Merseyside, Lancashire and the Wigan & St Helens area.

 National bulletins from Sky News Radio are carried at other times.